 Getting a DUI conviction presents a financial burden of the high cost of paying for FR44 insurance, with or without a vehicle.
 Florida FR44 insurance requirements call for paying for six months of coverage at a time in full.
 There are no monthly payment options available for this insurance, and it is non-cancelable.
 Paying a six-month premium all at once is likely difficult for most people, especially if they’re insuring a vehicle, if it’s a late model, or if they’re financing it.

 The minimum insurance coverage for standard and SR22 insurance is 10/20/10.
 Compare that to the minimum coverage for FR44 DUI insurance, which is much higher: 100/300/50.

 More details about Florida DUI and Administrative Suspension Laws are available on the Florida HSMV website.

-Let UltraCar Insurance find the best FR44 insurance solution for you.
-Our Florida licensed agents specialize in Florida FR44 insurance requirements and filing.
-Click to start an online quote or call us for a no-obligation Florida FR44 quote.
-We’ll help you achieve your goals and put you back in the driver’s seat.
+Let UltraCar Insurance find the best FR44 insurance solution for you at an affordable rate.
+Our licensed agents specialize in Florida FR44 insurance requirements and filing.
+Click to start an online quote or call us for a no-obligation consultation.
+We’ll help you achieve your goals and put you back in the driver’s seat!

 This article was last updated on August 16th, 2023 by UltraCar Insurance